deltafi/deltafi/deltafi-docs/public/docs/actions/transform.md

 The `transform()` method must return one of: `TransformResult`, `ErrorResult`, or `FilterResult`.

-The `TransformResult` includes the content, metadata, and annotations created by the `TransformAction`.
+The `TransformResult` contains the content, metadata, and annotations created by the `TransformAction`.

 ### Example